 Most properties are typically open from March to October, although about 60 are open throughout the year.
 This is similar to the National Trust and English Heritage, see: English Heritage and National Trust – Winter Openings.

-However if you click on Historic Houses and then enter our unique code STEW10 at ‘Add discount code’, you will receive a £10 discount.
+Special offer: If you click on Historic Houses and enter our unique code STEW05 at ‘Add discount code’, then new members will receive a £5 discount.
 This also applies if you wish to give annual membership as a gift.

 This charity works to preserve and protect the coastline, countryside and buildings of England, Wales and Northern Ireland.
 It owns over 200 historic stately homes, many with fine gardens and extensive parklands, such as Belton House, Lyme Park and Cragside.
 Members also have free access to National Trust for Scotland sites.